Look out for our series on moving from America's divisive racial history to national unity and healing

 NBCBLK contributor Sophia A. Nelson recently wrote a book, E pluribus One, on bringing Americans together in the "vision " of our founding after the rancor of the 2016 election.

-Nelson traveled to Orange, Virginia this summer and sat with the CEO of the James Madison Foundation, Constitution Center and held a powerful conversation about how we move from our racial history to healing in the 21st century.
+Nelson traveled to Orange, Virginia this summer and sat with Kat Imhoff, President and CEO of James Madison's Montpelier and the Robert H. Smith Center for the Constitution, about how we move from our racial history to healing in the 21st century.

 Inspired by the events post-Charlottesville, NBCBLK has teamed up with Nelson on this series, which will include a Twitter chat on Friday, September 29, on how we, as Americans, can best heal our broken relationships with each other.